Ashmead's Kernel apple tree

 Ashmead's Kernel is quite easy to grow, and perhaps because it is such an ancient variety, it is relatively disease resistant.
 It can be a light cropper and this usually caused by poor pollination at blossom time - planting another late-flowering apple tree or crab-apple tree nearby is a good idea.

 Ashmead's Kernel has good winter hardiness on the right rootstock.
-It is one of the best-adapted of the major English apple varieties to US climate zones, including the warmer zones.
+It is one of the best-adapted of the major English apple varieties to US climate zones, including the warmer zones of the south-east and southern California.

 Originated in England in the 1700s, probably in Gloucestershire.